sinbadxiii/phalcon-auth-jwt/README.md

 ### Generate secret key

-Update the JWT_SECRET value in config jwt.php or your .env file
+Update the `secret` value in config jwt.php or JWT_SECRET value in your .env file.

+*Generate a 32 character secret phrase like here* https://passwordsgenerator.net/
 ### Update your User model

 Firstly you need to implement the Sinbadxiii\PhalconAuthJWT\Contracts\JWTSubject contract on your User model, which requires that you implement the 2 methods `getJWTIdentifier()` and `getJWTCustomClaims()`.